Changepoint detection on a graph of time series: Graphical models for dependent changepoints across multiple time series

 \section{Graphical models for dependent changepoints across multiple time series}

-This section proposes a flexible class of models for dependent changepoints across time series.
-Given a graph describing which pairs of time series are a priori likely to be simultaneously affected by changepoints, changepoints are modelled by means of an undirected graphical model.
-The changepoint model is further extended by relaxing the assumption that dependent changepoints across time series are synchronous; the extended model assumes dependent changepoints across time series correspond to nearby but not necessarily identical time points.
+This section proposes a novel graphical prior for dependent changepoints across multiple time series.
+Given the graph of time series $G = (V, E)$, where $V=\{1, \ldots, N\}$, changepoints are modelled by means of an undirected graphical model encoding that pairs of time series $(i, i^\prime) \in E$ are \textit{a priori} likely to be simultaneously affected by changepoints.
+The graphical model is further extended by relaxing the assumption that dependent changepoints across time series are synchronous; the extended model assumes dependent changepoints across time series correspond to nearby but not necessarily identical time points.